 When Self-Management Works

-• You understand your legal obligations and can stay on top of compliance
+- You understand your obligations under the Landlord and Tenant Act 1983 and can stay on top of compliance

 When an Agent is Worth the Cost

 The maths is straightforward.
-On a property renting at GBP 2,000 per month, full management at 12% costs GBP 240 per month.
-If self-managing would mean a longer void period between tenants, or if a single mishandled maintenance issue costs more than GBP 240, the agent pays for itself.
+On a property at the top of the typical Gibraltar rental range (£1,900 per month, as of May 2026), full management at 12% costs £228 per month.
+If self-managing would mean a longer void period, or if a single mishandled maintenance issue costs more than £228, the agent pays for itself.

 For investors approaching Gibraltar from overseas, the numbers are even clearer.
 See our Gibraltar property investment ROI analysis for a full breakdown of returns after fees and taxes.